T436436/Fabrication-of-microfluidic-device/README.md

 The fabrication workflow successfully converted the selected simulation geometry into a physical resin mold and a sealed PDMS microfluidic device.
 The printed mold reproduced the inverted staggered-herringbone features required to form the internal channel, and the cured PDMS layer was released and bonded to glass to produce the final experimental platform.

-This chapter demonstrates **manufacturability**, not experimental confirmation of mixing or sheathing performance.
-Flow experiments are still required to determine how closely the physical device reproduces the CFD predictions.

 ## Key Outcome

-> The CFD-designed microfluidic geometry was successfully translated into a resin-printed mold and a bonded PDMS device, establishing the physical platform needed for experimental validation.
+The CFD-designed microfluidic geometry was successfully translated into a resin-printed mold and a bonded PDMS device, establishing the physical platform needed for experimental validation.

 ## Experimental Validation Plan